sharetribe/flex-docs/src/docs/concepts-users-and-authentication/users-and-authentication-in-flex/index.md

 Flex Integration API allows trusted secure applications to access all data within a marketplace.
 It is not accessible for marketplace users with their own sign-in credentials.
-Instead, Integration API can be used to create server-side integrations to external systems or retrieve data for custom marketplace dashboards.
+Instead, Integration API can be used to create server-side integrations to external systems, or to retrieve data for custom marketplace dashboards.

 ### Authenticating to Flex APIs